Bally Sports New Orleans: Programming

 In addition to carrying the Pelicans' exhibition, regular season and early-round conference playoff games, Bally Sports New Orleans also aired Major League Baseball games featuring the Texas Rangers and select broadcasts of the NHL's Dallas Stars televised by sister channel Bally Sports Southwest.
-The network also formerly carried collegiate sporting events from the Big 12 Conference and Southeastern Conference.
+The network also formerly carried collegiate sporting events from the Atlantic Coast Conference, Big 12 Conference, and Southeastern Conference.

-In 2014, Fox Sports New Orleans began airing select Tulane Green Wave college football games, beginning with the September 9 matchup against the Duke Blue Devils.
-From its foundation, it also reported that the channel would negotiate for the television rights to the New Orleans Saints' team-related programs and events involving the LSU Tigers.
+From its foundation, it was reported that the channel would negotiate for the television rights to the New Orleans Saints' team-related programs and events involving the LSU Tigers.
 While they were successful in acquiring some LSU Tigers sports programming such as Tigers football, basketball, and volleyball, attempts to acquire Saints-related programming were unsuccessful.

 On June 16, 2018, FSNO carried a group-stage game in the FIFA World Cup from Fox between the Argentina and Iceland teams; WVUE-DT opted out of carrying the game due to issues with fulfilling their weekly E/I educational programming requirements with the numerous World Cup matches airing that week through Fox.